St. John Land Conservancy

 Haulover is located on the East End of St. John.
 It has two beautiful and unspoiled beaches — one that is a popular swimming spot (South Haulover on Round Bay), and the other that has arguably the best snorkeling reachable by road on the island (North Haulover on Dreekets Bay).
 This area, with its historical significance, pristine beaches and thriving underwater life was about to be developed into 28 condominium units, which would’ve resulted in the public losing access to this remarkably unspoiled and historic land.
 (Please click the thumbnail images below to enlarge them and view all our photos of this beautiful property in full size.)

-Raf Muilenburg, the Conservancy's president, says, “As a lifelong St. Johnian (and one-time resident of East End), I’ve always thought Haulover was one of the most beautiful and environmentally sensitive places on the island, and I am overjoyed that this land is now protected! "
+In the words of a lifelong St. Johnian, "I’ve always thought Haulover was one of the most beautiful and environmentally sensitive places on the island, and I am overjoyed that this land is now protected! "